ltspicer/SofarCloud/README.md

 Further instructions can be found in the script header.
 The necessary data such as logins, IP address, passwords, etc. are also entered there.

 The json file sofar_realtime.json can also be requested here.

-If only the first line is transmitted (this can happen if, for example, the weathersense.py script is running on the same host as the smart home system), set DELAY to True in the script header.